5G services to be launched in Odisha before 2023 Republic Day celebrations: Vaishnaw | Science-Environment

 PM Modi had on October 1 launched the 5G services that promise to provide ultra high-speed internet on mobile phones.

-Vaishnaw also said that "railway projects will make progress if the state government cooperates and provides required land".
+The minister also said that ''railway projects will make progress if the state government cooperates and provides required land''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)